 Timber strength grading and strength classes

-The growth pattern of any tree is optimised according to its species in response to its environment and growing conditions, so no two trees are identical.
-Consequently, timber, the natural material obtained from trees, is inherently variable not only between species but even between individual pieces of timber from the same tree.
-This variability is obvious in the appearance of timber but also affects its stiffness and strength.
+The way a tree grows varies with species, but is naturally optimised in response to its environment and growing conditions, so no two trees are identical.
+Consequently timber, the natural building material obtained from trees, is inherently variable not only between species but also between individual pieces from the same tree.
+This variability is obvious in the appearance of timber but it affects its stiffness and strength as well.

-When using timber to carry structural loads it is important to ensure that the material is at least strong enough for the highest expected load.
-Strength grading provides a basic prediction of the strength of individual pieces, so that the weakest pieces are rejected and the remainder are assigned to an appropriate strength grade and/or strength class.
+When using timber to carry structural loads the basic requirement for safety is that the material is more than strong enough for the highest expected load.
+Strength grading provides a prediction of the strength of individual pieces, so that those pieces that are not strong enough are rejected and the remainder are assigned to an appropriate strength class.